What is Fly Posting?

 Fly Posting is an illegal and unfair practice; it puts businesses that abide by the rules at a disadvantage and can in turn create a less attractive shopping environment for shoppers.

-Our Environmental Crime Team welcomes the reporting of fly posting, and if you do know of any such illegal signs that fit the above criteria, please report it here or call 01785 619000 or email email@example.com with the details.
+Our Environmental Crime Team welcomes the reporting of fly posting, and if you do know of any such illegal signs that fit the above criteria, please report it using the fly posting online form or call 01785 619000 or email firstname.lastname@example.org with the details.

 For more guidance on illegal advertisements, please visit the Gov.uk website.